-This course provides students with core professional empowering skills required to complete their IT degree, gain work experience and begin their careers in the IT industry.
-The course is taught through using several modes including: Problem-, Project- and Experiential-Based Learning.
+This course provides students with the opportunity to develop core professional skills required to complete their IT degree, gain practical experience and develop insights into the IT industry.
+The course guides students using several modes including: Problem-, Project- and Experiential-Based Learning.
 Students learn by undertaking a project using commercial methods and practices.
 The course provides basic techniques in the use of software tools for preparation of documentation needed for their project.
-Oral and written communications also form major components of the course.
+Preparations for oral and written communications also form major components of the course.

 The course also contains generic skills required for tertiary study of IT including: ethics, sustainability and project management theory.
 The course is intended to equip students with the generic IT skills and professional responsibility to others that should be integral to their University studies and later professional practice.
-Exposure to practising industry professionals is a feature of this course.